 The stacks in both the archives and special collections are closed and materials from these collections may only be used in-house.
 Requests for archival materials can be made by utilizing the “Request Access to this Collection” button on any of the online finding aids on the Greenwood Library Archives website.
 Requests for materials from special collections can be made by filling out a request form.
-Likewise, requests for access to any materials from the archives and special collections can be made in-person, Monday, Wednesday, or Friday, 9am-4pm at the Greenwood Library Archives and Special Collections Reading Room which can be found on the second floor of the library in room 202.
+Likewise, requests for access to any materials from the archives and special collections can be made in-person, 9am-4pm at The Desk.

 Updated July 2017